FlorisCalkoen/CoastalCodebook/README.md

 client.
 2. Now that mambaforge is installed, you can open a `Miniforge Prompt`.
 You can open this shell by opening the start window and search for "Miniforge".

+**Known issues**: Some users have their firewalls configured in such way that the mambaforge installation is blocked.
+If you have trouble installing mambaforge, please make sure to temporarily disable your firewall.
-### Unix like - Mac and Linux
+#### Unix like - Mac and Linux
 1. We recommend to install Mambaforge on Linux and Mac using a terminal.
-The commands to install the package manager can be found in their documentation and are:
+On Mac, you can open a terminal by searching for "terminal" or "iterm".
+On Linux the hotkey to open a terminal is "cntrl + shift + t".
+The commands to install the package manager are copied from their documentation and can be run by copying the commands below over to your terminal and pressing enter:
    ```bash
    curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"
    bash Mambaforge-$(uname)-$(uname -m).sh